KanchanIIT/UI-Grabcut-Interactive-Image-Segmentation/README.md

-# Interactive Grabcut with Flask
+# UI for Interactive Grabcut with Flask

 ## Description